-In addition to the symptoms caused by an enlarged spleen, myelofibrosis can affect the body in other ways.
-The table below lists common symptoms of myelofibrosis.
-Remember, you may have some of these symptoms but not others, as myelofibrosis is different for everyone.
+In addition to the symptoms caused by an enlarged spleen, myelofibrosis (MF) can affect the body in other ways.
+The table below lists common symptoms.
+Remember, you may have some of these symptoms but not others, as this condition is different for everyone.

 Having too few red blood cells or platelets

-The more common symptoms of myelofibrosis, such as tiredness (fatigue), itching, and night sweats, may come and go, or they may be more severe at certain times.
-Be sure to tell your Healthcare Professional about any symptoms you notice, even if you do not think they are related to myelofibrosis.
+The more common symptoms of MF, such as tiredness (fatigue), itching, and night sweats, may come and go, or they may be more severe at certain times.
+Be sure to tell your Healthcare Professional about any symptoms you notice, even if you do not think they are related to MF.

-Since myelofibrosis can progress over time, it is also important to talk with your Healthcare Professional early on about your symptoms and how they affect your life.
-Let the Healthcare Professional know if there are activities you used to enjoy that you are no longer able to do.
+Since MF can progress over time, it is also important to talk with your Healthcare Professional early on about your symptoms and how they affect your life.
+Let your Healthcare Professional know if there are activities you used to enjoy that you are no longer able to do.